WORKSHOPS4GIRLS

 The GSUSA guides above are the best place to start, but here a few more tips for successful Silver Awards.

-A Cadette Journey Take Action project is a practice for the Silver Award.
+A Cadette Take Action Award project is excellent preparation for the Silver Award.
 It is the same steps on a smaller scale.
 Keep those steps in mind when you help them plan their Silver Award.

 • Make sure they pick an issue they truly care about.